You are here:

 Additionally, Doe Run Resource Corporation conducted their fall sampling and performance monitoring associated with the removal actions at the Block P mine and mill in September.
 As a result of this monitoring and discussions with EPA and DEQ in the field, a contractor will be procured this fall to reseed the Block P Mine slope since the original seeding efforts after the removal action have not resulted in a well-established and diverse plant community.

-The USFS obtained funding in 2014 to make improvements to several areas along Dry Fork Belt Creek that have streamside tailings deposits from mine waste upstream.
+The U.S. Forest Service obtained funding in 2014 to make improvements to several areas along Dry Fork Belt Creek that have streamside tailings deposits from mine waste upstream.
 These areas are being used as dispersed campsites in the summer and fall.
 These improvements are being conducted to limit exposure of recreational users to lead-contaminated soils in these areas until final cleanup decisions are made.
 The planned improvements include the installation of steel campfire rings and 3-inch-thick gravel pads in six to eight camp areas, and waterless restroom facilities at two locations.